2KAbhishek/syn-detector/README.md

 Was reading up on newtwork security and found about a technique called SYN scan and learned these:

 - Used to find open ports for attack
-- Scanenr sends out TCP SYN packets (the first packet in the TCP handshake) and watches for hosts that respond with SYN+ACK packets (the second handshake step)
+- Scanner sends out TCP SYN packets (the first packet in the TCP handshake) and watches for hosts that respond with SYN+ACK packets (the second handshake step)
 - Number of SYN packets is much higher than the number of SYN+ACK packets

 Wanted to build a tool to detect possible SYN scans.